Wynn Stewart: Later career and death

 Stewart started his own label in 1978 called WIN.
 His first single, "Eyes as Big as Dallas", broke the Top 40.
 Although country music was changing in the late 1970s, moving to the smooth sounds of country pop, he was not able to continue to achieve success, which was hampered by his alcoholism.
 In the early 1980s, Stewart quit performing, but a few years on and Stewart launched a comeback, with an extensive tour and a new album.

 During the tour, Stewart suddenly died of a heart attack on July 17, 1985.
 Following Stewart's death, his song "Wait 'Til I Get My Hands on You" became a minor hit.

 Commercials

 In 2010, Volkswagen used Stewart's song "Another Day, Another Dollar" in an ad for the Jetta.

-Kmart also used one of Wynn's songs, "It's Such a Pretty World Today", on a Blue light special commercial.
+Kmart also used Wynn's recording of "It's Such a Pretty World Today" on a Blue light special commercial.